sbukharov/Dootron-autoplayer/README.md

 1. Install tampermonkey (chrome)
 2. Create new script
-3. Copy paste contents of this script into script are
+3. Copy paste contents of this script into script area
 4. Navigate to hilo game, log in to tron browser extension, and refresh the page
 5. Earn juicy DOO